Thirapat/make-with-open-data/road-work-schedule.md

 ## Problem statement
 Knowing when and where construction is scheduled in SF is challenging.
-There is some data out there that covers this issue on the portal, but the reality is multiple agencies (internal and external) need to do construction.
-There isn't, yet, a single source of truth for this challenge.
-But even without a single one, it's possible to dig in to one area to show the possibilities.
+There is some data out there that covers this issue on the portal, but the reality is multiple agencies (internal and external) are involved in construction.
+There isn't, yet, a single source of truth for this data.
+But even without a single one, it's possible to dig in to data that does exist to demonstrate the possibilities.

 ## Challenge
 Take a single dataset ([Envista Projects for Utility Excavation and Paving](https://data.sfgov.org/City-Infrastructure/Envista-Projects-for-Utility-Excavation-and-Paving/sf93-6dmr)) and make the information in that dataset compelling.
 Help users understand, based on the dataset, when projects will be happening and where and for how long.